docker/docs/docker-for-ibm-cloud/cli-ref.md

 title: CLI reference for Docker EE for IBM Cloud
 ---

-With the Docker EE for IBM Cloud (Beta) plug-in for the IBM Cloud CLI, you can manage your Docker swarms alongside other IBM Cloud operations.
+With the Docker EE for IBM Cloud (beta) plug-in for the IBM Cloud CLI, you can manage your Docker swarms alongside other IBM Cloud operations.

 ## Docker for IBM Cloud plug-in commands

 Refer to these commands to manage your Docker EE for IBM Cloud clusters.

 * To view a list of commands, run the `bx d4ic help` command.